Take These Steps To Become Comfortable With Change

 Change Invariably Attracts Change

-The more you welcome change, the more change you find entering your life, says Vijay Eswaran, founder and executive chairman of the Q1 Group, a conglomerate of companies in 30 countries.
+The more you welcome change, the more change you find entering your life, says Vijay Eswaran, founder and executive chairman of the QI Group, a conglomerate of companies in 30 countries.

 Related: Four Tips To Help You Feel Less Anxious About The Future